Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 Three Sacrifices of Lent: Prayer, Fasting, and Charity

-At the heart of Lent are three traditional sacrifices: prayer, fasting, and charity.
-Each one draws us deeper into relationship — with God, with ourselves, and with others.
-Let’s walk through what each sacrifice means, and why they’re not burdens, but invitations.
+At the heart of Lent are three traditional practices: prayer, fasting, and charity.
+Each one draws us deeper into relationship—with God, with ourselves, and with others.
+These aren’t burdens to carry.
+They’re invitations to love.

 1. Prayer: A Gift of Time and Attention

 When we give more time to prayer during Lent, we’re making a sacrifice of attention.
-In a world that constantly pulls our focus in every direction, choosing to pause and sit with God is a profound gift.
-We’re not just asking for things or checking a box — we’re offering our presence, our questions, our silence, our hearts.
+In a world that constantly pulls our focus in every direction, choosing to pause and sit with God is a radical act of love.

-• A few minutes of silence in the morning before the day begins
+• A few minutes of silence before the day begins

 • Praying with Scripture (Lectio Divina)